Anthony's Pier 4: History

 Restaurateur Anthony Athanas opened Anthony's Pier 4 in 1963 and lived in an apartment above it.
 It served traditional American food emphasizing locally caught seafood; the dining room, with seating for 500, overlooked Boston Harbor on three sides.
 In 1968, Athanas bought a 1927 former Hudson River cruise ship, the SS Peter Stuyvesant, and brought it from New York to Boston, where a specially built concrete and steel cradle held it in place adjacent to the restaurant; it served as a private bar and dining room and held a wine cellar as well as art works and mementoes collected by Athanas.
-The ship broke free, turned turtle, and sank during the Blizzard of February 1978; after unsuccessful efforts to salvage it, in 1979, all but the hull was removed.
+The ship broke free, capsized, and sank during the Blizzard of February 1978; after unsuccessful efforts to salvage it, in 1979, all but the hull was removed.

 The restaurant shot to prominence when Elizabeth Taylor and Richard Burton ate there in 1964 while Richard Burton's Hamlet was at the Shubert Theatre.
 It was a prominent restaurant throughout its first two decades, attracting both out-of-town celebrities and Boston politicians.
 By the early 1980s, it was grossing about $12 million annually, making it one of the five highest-grossing restaurants in the United States.